Dr. James Stevenson, M.D.

 Research shows single modes of treatment for malignant mesothelioma have limited success in improving survival.
 Without any form of treatment, mesothelioma patients’ survival times range from four months to one year.
 For optimal patient outcomes, doctors may recommend multimodal treatment.
 Multimodal therapy uses one form of treatment as a primary therapy and may include treatment before and after the main therapy to improve outcomes.

 - Neoadjuvant Therapy: Treatment given prior to the primary therapy to enhance efficacy.

 - Primary Therapy: This therapy option is believed to be the best treatment.
 For mesothelioma, this is often surgery.

 - Adjuvant Therapy: Treatment given after the primary therapy to reduce risk of recurrence.

 The order of mesothelioma multimodal therapy will vary based on type and stage of disease, cell type and the general health of the patient.
 After considering these characteristics, doctors will determine the best order and dose of each treatment.
 Research shows mesothelioma patients that most benefit from multimodal therapy include those with epithelial cell type, negative resection margins (no presence of cancer cells in the tissues around where the tumor developed) and no metastases within the lymph nodes.

 Components of Multimodal Therapy

-Multimodal therapy involves the combination of two or more modes of treatment.
+Multimodal therapy involves a combination of two or more modes of treatment.
 Most commonly for mesothelioma, this will be a combination of chemotherapy, surgery and radiation administered in various orders.
-Other more novel treatments like immunotherapy may also be used for either curative or palliative gains.
+Other novel treatments like immunotherapy may also be used for either curative or palliative gains.

 The order in which the treatments are administered varies by the mesothelioma treatment center and an individual’s case.
 A patient’s stage of disease, cell type and overall health are all factors used to determine the most effective treatment order for their diagnosis.